Manitoba's Excellence in Education Awards

 Park West School Division

-As a Grade 9 to 12 guidance counsellor and teacher in a school with a predominantly Indigenous student population, Rebecca Okemow brings a holistic approach to enhance the educational success and well-being of all learners.
+Okemow brings a holistic approach to enhancing the educational success and well-being of all learners as a Grade 9 to 12 guidance counsellor and teacher in a school with a predominantly Indigenous student population.
+As a Cree woman, she is not only an invaluable role model and resource to the school community, but also inspires students to succeed despite the intergenerational impact of residential schools and the effects of personal trauma.
 She has taught a variety of courses, from social studies to Spanish, and she uses various strategies and cross-disciplinary assignments to accommodate different learning styles.
 Okemow developed four student-initiated courses focusing on Anishinaabe identity through language and land-based learning, while learning Anishinaabemowin herself.
 Her impact extends beyond the classroom—she has organized fishing and kayaking trips and snowshoeing and cross-country skiing excursions, and she coaches a successful basketball program.
 Okemow helps students see their potential after high school by ensuring that graduating students have the resources and connections they need post-graduation.
-As a Cree woman, she is an invaluable role model and resource to the school community, showing students that they can succeed despite the intergenerational impact of residential schools and the effects of personal trauma.
 Okemow promotes and supports Indigenous perspectives within and beyond the school.
 She gives presentations to community organizations and pre-service teachers.
-She is a catalyst teacher for Treaty Education, an active member of her division’s Indigenous Education Committee and a contributing member of MTS’s Indigenous Voice and Action Standing Committee.
-Okemow’s strong expertise combined with her gentle leadership and dedication inspire students and colleagues near and far.
+She is a catalyst teacher for treaty education, an active member of her division’s Indigenous Education Committee and a contributing member of Manitoba Teacher’s Society’s Indigenous Voice and Action Standing Committee.
+Okemow’s strong expertise combined with her gentle leadership and dedication inspires many students and the colleagues near and far.

 Back to Top Arrow